igor-cheb/RL_practice_problems/README.md

 - A2C
   - One network, actor and critic are updated at the end of each episode, MC rollout (works)
   - 2 networks, actor updated at episode end, critic is updated at every step of the trajectory, MC rollout (works)
-  - 2 networks, both actor and critic are updated after n steps of the trajectory, TD (n) rollout, several parallel agents (works: https://huggingface.co/igorcheb/A2C-MountainCarContinuous-v0)
+  - 2 networks, both actor and critic are updated after n steps of the trajectory, n-step lookahead, several parallel agents (works: https://huggingface.co/igorcheb/A2C-MountainCarContinuous-v0)
 - PPO (planned)
 - SAC (planned)